Beyond Marginal Distributions: A Framework to Evaluate the Representativeness of Demographic-Aligned LLMs: Evaluation Framework

 \section{Evaluation Framework}

 To assess how representative generated responses are of true human responses, our approach considers both the marginal response distributions as well as the correlation structures.
-Each comparison addresses a different question: \begin{enumerate}[leftmargin=*, noitemsep, nolistsep] \item \textbf{\textit{Marginal distributions:}} How well do simulated responses approximate the ground truth response distribution?
-How diverse are the outputs compared to true survey responses? \item \textbf{\textit{Correlation structures:}} Do the simulated responses reproduce the higher order interactions between questions and topics that underpin the WVS and related social scientific research? \end{enumerate}
+Each comparison addresses a different question: \begin{enumerate}[leftmargin=*, noitemsep] \item \textbf{\textit{Marginal distributions:}} How well do simulated responses approximate the ground truth response distribution?
+How diverse are the outputs compared to true survey responses? \item \textbf{\textit{Correlation structures:}} Do the simulated responses reproduce the interdependencies between questions and topics that underpin the WVS and related social scientific research? \end{enumerate}

 To outline the framework we use a motivating example similar to the experimental setup in similar value-alignment studies \citep{santurkar_whose_2023, durmus_towards_2024}.
 Here, we have: \begin{itemize}[leftmargin=*, noitemsep, nolistsep] \item a set of \textit{survey questions} $Q$ (e.g., the WVS); \item a population with various \textit{demographic subgroups} $S$ (e.g., Germans, women, liberals, etc.) that has responded to each $q\in Q$; and \item a set of \textit{models} $M$, where each $m\in M$ corresponds to a subgroup $s \in S$ and is used simulate responses to each $q\in Q$. \end{itemize}